Monitoring Cloud Applications: Best Practices and Tools

 Q2: Is monitoring the same as logging?

-Q5: Should I monitor third-party APIs too?
+Q5: Should I monitor third-party APIs?